vivid-inc/polypara/README.md

 - Publish to somewhere (Maven Central won't accept our GAV because we don't control the "vivid" TLD)
 - Set up a build on Travis CI
 - Integrate with SonarQube
+- Indicate which Maven repositories it can be downloaded from.
+- Expect results after two different versions are in play.
+You can back-implement `@Constant` by releasing for example `1.3.1-1`.